senrajah/practical_application_2_car_price/README.md

-# priceofacar
-GitHub Repository for work done on Professional Certificate in Machine Learning and Artificial Intelligence - December 2022

-# Practical Application Assignment 11.1: What Drives the Price of a Car?
+# Practical Application : What Drives the Price of a Car?

 **Contents**